 Use our step by step guide to ensure you take the time to prepare wisely; the key is to ensure your preparation is carefully planned and focused.

-Preparing for, and being interviewed is similar to sitting an exam; you won’t have time to cover everything, instead you will need to identify the key points and focus on the relevant material.
+Preparing for and being interviewed is similar to taking an exam; you won’t have time to cover everything, instead you will need to identify the key points and focus on the relevant material.

-Firstly, you should congratulate yourself in being selected for interview stage and have confidence in your ability.
+Firstly, you should congratulate yourself on being selected for the interview stage and have confidence in your ability.
 Then, ask yourself the following questions:

 - What will the interviewers want to know?

 - An interview is not an opportunity to divulge everything you know- instead you need to focus on what is relevant to the company and the position you’re applying for